10ish01/Step_Counter/README.md

 - BLE settings
 - Miscellaneous data

+Sync step data externally at least once every 7 days to avoid losing records

+You can adapt this code or integrate it into your existing project for EEPROM management.

 Features:
 -Store daily step counts in a rolling history (configurable up to 7 days).